An all time classic.

 - Salt to season

 • In a medium sized pan, bring water to the boil, add the carrots and the garlic cloves.
 Reduce the heat to medium and gently cook the carrots until lightly crisp and tender, about 10 to 20 minutes depending on the size of your sliced/chopped carrots.

 • Drain, rinse under cold water and drain again.
 Set aside.

 • Peel and finely chop the garlic cloves.

-• In a small bowl, transfer the garlic, paprika, cumin, vinegar, olive oil, pomegranate molasses and salt.
+• In a small bowl, transfer the garlic, chopped herbs, paprika, cumin, vinegar, olive oil, pomegranate molasses and salt.
 Stir until smooth to make the dressing.

 • Gently combine the cooked carrots with the dressing.
 Serve warm or cold.